-Samuel Wiafe is a Clinical Psychologist in Ghana and an alumni of the University of Ghana.
+Samuel Wiafe is an alumni of University of Ghana and a Clinical Psychologist in Ghana.
 He has received training in MPS Disorders, Fabry & Gaucher and other Metabolic Disorders from FYMCA Medicals LTD and also completed a comprehensive course in Human Genetics and Genomics as a selective participant in the 4th International Summit in Human Genetics and Genomics held at the National Institute of Health, Bethesda, USA by the National Human Genome Research Institute.

 Board of Directors

 Our Board constitute people from various fields of study who are passionate about providing solutions to the rare disease community in Ghana.

 Medical and Scientific Advisory Board

 Pediatric Neurologist, Department of Child Health, University of Ghana Medical School.